mward19/mward19.github.io/content/about.md

 title = 'About me'
 +++

-I'm Matthew Ward, a student in the <a href="https://acme.byu.edu/" target="_blank">Applied and Computational Mathematics Emphasis (ACME)</a> program at Brigham Young University.
+I'm Matthew Ward, a student in the <a href="https://acme.byu.edu/" target="_blank">Applied and Computational Mathematics Emphasis (ACME)</a> program at Brigham Young University, and a member of the [BYU Biophysics Group](https://byu-biophysics.github.io/).

 <div style="text-align: center;">
     <img src="/img/me.png" alt="A picture of me" style="width: 100%; min-width: 150px; max-width: 30%;" />